RunestoneInteractive/RunestoneServer/source/PythonTurtle/helloturtle.rst

    :answer_b: False
    :correct: a
    :feedback_a: In this chapter you saw one named alex and one named tess, but any legal variable name is allowed.
-   :feedback_b:A variable, including one referring to a Turtle object, can have whatever name you choose as long as it follows the naming conventions from Chapter 2.
+   :feedback_b: A variable, including one referring to a Turtle object, can have whatever name you choose as long as it follows the naming conventions from Chapter 2.

    True or False: A Turtle object can have any name that follows the naming rules from Chapter 2.

 .. mchoicemf:: test_question3_1_4